user074/delta-research/README.md

 We design around the following principles:
 - Delta: The unit of progress is *what changed → what happened → what it means*.
 - Bisect the hypothesis space: A good delta splits uncertain beliefs in two.
 Even negative results are progress if they eliminate a direction.
 - High level overview: We track hypotheses that are most likely to be true or false.
 - Compatibility with existing tools: Just use your Claude Code or Codex.
 We recommend use multi-agent mode for Codex.

 ## Quick start

-1. Initialize the agent in your project.
-First 'conda activate your-env' or 'source venv/bin/activate'.
-Then you start your code agent.
-If you want true yolo mode use '--dangerously-skip-permissions' flag (claude code) or '--yolo' flag (codex).
-If you have not initialized your agent you should use command '/init' to initialize the agent.
-2. Copy `delta-research/` into your project
+1. Copy `delta-research/` into your project
+2. Activate your environment: `conda activate your-env` or `source venv/bin/activate`
+3. Start your code agent.
+For full autonomy use `--dangerously-skip-permissions` (Claude Code) or `--full-auto` (Codex).
-3. Tell your agent: *"Read `./delta-research/README.md` and initialize the research loop"*
+4. Tell your agent: *"Read `./delta-research/README.md` and initialize the research loop"*
-4. The agent will read `templates/SUPERVISOR.md` section 2, ask you about your research goals and hypotheses, detect your environment (conda/venv), and create `STATE.md`
+5. The agent reads `templates/INIT.md`, interviews you, sets up permissions, detects your environment, and creates `STATE.md`
-5. **To start the automated research loop**: Just tell your agent: *"Run the research loop"*
+6. **To start the automated research loop**: Tell your agent: *"Run the research loop"*

 The loop runs autonomously — picks deltas, spawns workers, ingests reports, compresses state, repeats.
 It stops only on interrupt boundaries (budget exceeded, blocker hit, no more hypotheses to test).